Aldi, Sephora, Uniqlo: International retail brands on NZ's retail wish list

 When complete the mall will house around 220 retailers.
 Up-market department store David Jones has been confirmed to be a new entry in the centre, however apart from that no new market entrants have been revealed.

-Smaller retailers such as Aquila, Honey Birdette, Camilla and Zimmerman are understood to be opening in Newmarket though none has been confirmed.
+Smaller retailers such as Aquila, Honey Birdette, Camilla and Zimmerman are understood to be opening in Newmarket though none have been confirmed.

-Much like Westfield Newmarket, few new market entrants have been revealed to open in Commercial Bay.
+Much like Westfield Newmarket, few new market entrants have been announced to open in Commercial Bay.

 Newmarket Business Association chief executive Mark Knoff-Thomas confirmed there would be new market entrants opening in the mall but could not say which.